protongraph/protongraph/README.md

 ## Roadmap

-ProtonGraph is a standalone software but it's a lot more convienient to drive the content generation from you engine of choice.
+ProtonGraph is a standalone software but it's a lot more convenient to drive the content generation from you engine of choice.
 So the immediate priority is to get a sync plugin running for the Godot engine as a proof of concept.